FACTBOX-Why is Prince Harry giving evidence in court? | Law-Order

 WHAT IS THE COURT CASE ABOUT?
 Harry and more than 100 other people are suing Mirror Group Newspapers (MGN), publisher of the Daily Mirror, the Sunday Mirror and the Sunday People tabloids, accusing them of widespread unlawful activities between 1991 and 2011.

 Those involved include actors, sports stars, celebrities and people who simply had a connection to high-profile figures.
-They say its journalists or private investigators commissioned by them carried out phone-hacking on an "industrial scale", obtained their private details by deception and carried out other illicit acts to find out information about them.
+They say the media group's journalists or private investigators commissioned by them carried out phone-hacking on an "industrial scale", obtained private details by deception and carried out other illicit acts to uncover information about them.

+Senior editors and executives knew and approved of the behaviour, the claimants' lawyers say.
+MGN is contesting the claims and denies senior figures were aware of wrongdoing.
+It also argues some of the lawsuits were brought too late.

 In 2014, the NoW's former editor, Andy Coulson, who later worked for ex-Prime Minister David Cameron, was found guilty of conspiracy to hack phones and jailed.
 Rebekah Brookes, who heads up Murdoch's UK newspaper and radio operation, was acquitted of all charges.
 The Mirror group had consistently denied its journalists had been involved in hacking, including at a public inquiry, but in 2014 it admitted liability in four cases.